By Steve Beauregard

-Being connected via an enclosed walkway, it’s just an easy 1/4 of a mile walk, (.28 miles to exact), from the Luxor Hotel and Casino to its sister property next door at Mandalay Bay.
-This is measuring from the front entrance of the Luxor to the middle of the main casino at Mandalay Bay.
-It would take you only about five minutes to walk it.
+Being connected via an enclosed walkway, it’s just an easy .3 of a mile walk from the Luxor Hotel and Casino to its sister property next door at Mandalay Bay.
+This is measuring from the front entrance of the Luxor to the main casino at Mandalay Bay.
+It would take you only about five or so minutes to walk it.

-Both the Luxor and Mandalay are owned by the same company, (MGM Resorts International), and they therefore make it very easy for visitors to hop to and from each resort.
-There is, for example, a free tram service that runs between the two resorts.
+Both the Luxor and Mandalay are owned by the same company, (MGM Resorts International), and they therefore make it very easy for visitors to hop to and from each resort via a free monorail service that shuttles guests back and forth the two casinos.
 We’ll discuss that in a second.

-So to get to Mandalay Bay from the Luxor, you’ll want to head towards the south side of the Luxor and look for the signs pointing to the Shoppes at Mandalay Bay.
+So to get to Mandalay Bay from the Luxor, you’ll want to head towards the south side of the Luxor and look for the signs pointing to the Shoppes at Mandalay Bay Place.

-The Shoppes at Mandalay Bay is basically a mall that acts as the walkway between Mandalay Bay and the Luxor.
-It’s full of stores such as Frederick’s of Hollywood, Nike Golf, etc., as well as places like Starbucks, Fat Tuesday, and other bars and restaurants, including Burger Bar, the RX Boiler Room, and the famous Minus 5 Ice Lounge.
+The Shoppes at Mandalay Bay Place is basically a mall that acts as the walkway between Mandalay Bay and the Luxor.
+It’s full of stores such as Shoe Obsession, Ron Jon Surf Shop, and Swarovski, as well as bars places like Fat Tuesday, and other bars and restaurants, including Burger Bar, the RX Boiler Room, and the famous Minus 5 Ice Lounge.

-As mentioned, it’s just a tad over a 1/4 mile walk.
+As mentioned, it’s just under a 1/3rd of a walk.
 Some other distances, starting at the east, Strip side entrance to the Luxor (by the large Sphinx).

 * Luxor to Bayside Buffet: .34 miles.
 That way you can walk off your feast.

 * It’s 1/2 mile (.49 miles to be exact) from the front entrance of the Luxor to the Mandalay Bay Events Center.